JamesLemony/jameslemony.github.io/content/Teaching/Nouns and Pronouns/Relative Pronouns.md

 > With whom am I speaking?

 ### Which
+Objeler için kullanılır.

 O, on farklı girişi olan, epey pahalı bir televizyon.
-That television, which is really pricy, has ten diffrent inputs.
+That television, which is really pricy, has ten different inputs.
-That is a really privy television, which has ten diffrent inputs.
+That is a really privy television, which has ten different inputs.

 > [!EXAMPLE]
 > Tornado, which is a very dangerous and destructive natural phenomenon, requires immediate evacuation.